DFiantHDL/DFHDL/doc/official/docs/index.md

 ## Required Knowledge

-You are *not* required to know Scala
+You are *<u>not</u>* required to know Scala, yet we do expect you to know basic object oriented concepts.

-You are *not* required to be an FPGA/ASIC expert
+You are *<u>not</u>* required to be an FPGA/ASIC expert, yet we do expect you to understand general hardware description concepts found in languages such as Verilog and VHDL.

-You *are* required to have an open mind.
+You *<u>are</u>* required to have an open mind.
 Some of these concepts may seem strange at first, but